datagrok-ai/public/help/develop/develop.md

 This article describes what a [package](#packages) is, as well as techniques for [developing](#development), [debugging](#debugging), [publishing](#publishing) and using [documentation](#documentation).

+## Libraries

+A library is a versionable unit of code libraries within Datagrok.
+Essentially, it is a folder with files in it.
+Usually, the library contains a definition of interfaces of specific scope or commonly used routines shared by many packages.
+Libraries are statically linked within the package while building, so they are not distributed to Datagrok platforms.

+See our [GitHub repository](https://github.com/datagrok-ai/public/tree/master/libraries) for examples.

 ## Packages

 A package is a versionable unit of content distribution within Datagrok.
 Essentially, it is a folder with files in it.
 A